melkyr/shellcms_bulma/README.md

     Added support for page SVG icons
-    The option to have a SVG-picture banner instead of a top-banner.png Custom posts with responsive content while keeping all the benefits from the original shellCMS
+    The option to have a SVG-picture banner instead of a top-banner.png Custom posts with responsive content while keeping all the benefits from the original shellCMS Added support for gum / dialog for interactive prompts through -i and -igum switches

 Besides we have also the original benefits of shellCMS